CIT 615 - Computer Applications in Health Care

 - Privacy issues

-- Databases & spreadsheets related to practice, education, & research
+- Databases and spreadsheets related to practice, education and research

-The course will use a current and appropriate textbook or handouts, current and appropriate software and the use of a computer lab with access to the Internet.
+Current and appropriate textbook or handouts, current and appropriate software and the use of a computer lab with access to the internet.

 Course and Section Search